amazinglySK/thebookstore/README.md

 # thebookstore

-A big idea with a huge utility created by the students for the school.
+A Big Idea with a vision to solve a genuine difficulty faced by fellow students with an innovative solution created by the students for the school.

 ## Technologies used